Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

-The presence of specific processes in the plastic material (proteins, etc.), due to the need for growth and development of the organism;
+The presence of specific processes in plastic material (proteins, etc.), due to the need for growth and development of the organism;

 Development of adequate neurohumoral regulation of metabolism;